 By Abigail Conway with Ross Flight and oenothera biennis

-Supported by University of Chichester, developed at and supported by Attenborough Centre for Creative Arts, with thanks to The Spire, the National Theatre Studio, Dominic Baker & Oliver Levett and James Lewis.
+Supported by University of Chichester, developed at and supported by Attenborough Centre for Creative Arts, with thanks to The Spire, Laura Collier, The National Theatre Studio, Dominic Baker & Oliver Levett, Soraya Gilanni, Deborah Pearson and Melanie Wilson.
 Supported using public funding by the National Lottery through Arts Council England.

 People who like music, gigs, and art exhibitions, who like to explore our relationship to nature, and plants!